tuxfoo/OdyseePlaysX/README.md

-# Twitch Plays X
+# Odysee Plays X

 > (inspired by [TwitchPlaysPokemon])

-Connect to Twitch's messaging service, (TMI) via [`tmi.js`](https://github.com/tmijs/tmi.js) (previously using IRC) to send inputs to a program and stream it, TwitchPlaysPokemon style.
+Connect to Odysee websocket and sends inputs to a program and stream it, TwitchPlaysPokemon style.
 Should support linux/windows/mac.

 ### In Action